Transform lives with the Human Givens Psychotherapy Courses & Diploma

 Sources: 1.
 NHS Research Study 2012

-The essential information and skills you gain by attending our practical psychotherapy and psychology courses will increase your effectiveness at treating a wide range of conditions (including: depression; PTSD/ trauma; anxiety disorders - such as OCD; stress; psychotic breakdowns; phobias; pain; addictions; and behavioural problems, such as anger management and troubled young people).
-Human givens courses improve your outcomes and help prevent problems from reoccuring.
+The essential information and evidence-based skills you gain by attending our practical psychotherapy and psychology courses will increase your effectiveness at treating a wide range of conditions, including:

 You will soon gain a broad 'tool box' of the most effective psychotherapeutic skills (drawn from a wide range of proven, solution-focused approaches, including CBT and others approved by NICE) for helping people overcome all number of difficulties, along with a solid psychological understanding of their causes and the essentials that everyone needs to live a fulfilling life.

-Presented in clear, non-jargonistic language our courses make perfect continuing professional development (CPD) for a wide range of professions, and are suitable for the interested general public or anyone wishing to embark on a career in psychotherapy or counselling.
+Presented in clear, non-jargonistic language our courses make perfect continuing professional development (CPD) for a wide range of professions, but are also suitable for the interested general public or anyone wishing to embark on a career in psychotherapy or counselling.

 As well as discovering the best ways to treat emotional distress and behavioural problems, our skills-based psychotherapy and counselling courses give you new insights and the latest research-based knowledge about the all-important causes of conditions such as depression, anxiety disorders, addictions, trauma/ PTSD, psychosis/ schizophrenia, phobias, anger management difficulties, relationship problems, self-harming behaviour and more.